 - Bicycles may not be brought into any college building other than residences.
 They may not be brought or left in a part of these residences where they would create a safety hazard or would violate fire regulations.

 The college does not permit motorcycles, motor scooters, mopeds, or similar vehicles to be used on the campus.
-They may be parked only in the special spaces available by North Gate and in the area of the Town Houses; no motorcycle, moped, or other gasoline or diesel powered vehicle may be taken inside any college-owned building.
+They may only be parked in the North Lot and in the area of the Town Houses; no motorcycle, moped, or other gasoline or diesel powered vehicle may be taken inside any college-owned building.